PolySync/oscc/README.md

 make
 ```

-The can interface can be brought up using the following commands:
+Once you have initialized the CAN interface, you can use the channel number to start joystick commander and begin sending commands to the OSCC modules.

+For example, with a Kvaser Leaf Light attached, using a bitrate of 500000:

 ```
  sudo ip link set can0 type can bitrate 500000 sudo ip link set up can0
 ```

-After the can interface is initialized, its channel number can be used to start joystick commander.
+You would then run:

 ```
-./joystick-commander <channel-number>
+./joystick-commander 0
 ```

+For more information on setting up a socketcan interface, check out [this guide](http://elinux.org/Bringing_CAN_interface_up).

 ## Controlling the Vehicle with the Joystick Gamepad